invariant-labs/protocol/docs/docs/aleph_zero/collections.md

 |-|-|
 |A tuple of `PoolKey` and `i32` values, uniquely identifying a specific tick.| A `Tick` object associated with the key |

-The Ticks struct is designed to manage ticks associated between diffrent pools.
+The Ticks struct is designed to manage ticks associated between different pools.
 It uses a mapping data structure, where each tick is identified by a tuple of PoolKey and i32 (tick index), and a Tick object is stored as the associated value.
 The provided functions allow you to retrieve, add, update, and remove ticks associated with specific PoolKey values.